 BCACHA owns and manages two high-rise rental complexes and five scattered-site duplex public housing units.
-BCACHA also owns and manages a high-rise, Section 8 financed complex of 80 one-bedroom apartments.
-All three high-rise complexes serve elderly and/or disabled residents.
+All high-rise complexes serve elderly and/or disabled residents.
 The ten units at the scattered-site duplexes serve families.

 Upgrades to the two high-rise apartments includes: